 Sicilian Ceramics beautifully display Irene Forte Skincare.
 We use ceramic trays, inhalation bowls, foot bowls and even tiles to display product.
 Our ceramics are created by Toni Gurreri in Sciacca, a southwestern coast town in Sicily which is a 15-minute drive from Rocco Forte’s Verdura Resort (and where we have our organic farm).

-Toni uses the Maiolca technique, which refers to a tin-glazing technique that produces a dazzling white background, onto which other metallic oxide-based colours are applied.
-The white under-glaze absorbs the colours and retains their brightness after firing.
+Toni uses the Maiolca technique, which refers to a tin-glazing technique that produces a dazzling white background, onto which other metallic oxide-based colors are applied.
+The white under-glaze absorbs the colors and retains their brightness after firing.